How To Run An 8-Minute Mile?

 How long does it Take to Run a 100K?

 The 100K distance may take most runners around 10 to 15 hours to cross the finish line.
-This means spending a lot of time running through meal times, cruising in the dark, and spending a whole day on the trail.
+It means running through meals, the dark, and spending a full day on your feet.

-I remember my first ultra—around hour 10, I started questioning why on earth I was out there.
+In my first ultra, somewhere around hour 10, I started asking myself why I was even doing this!
 But trust me, the feeling of crossing that finish line after such an intense journey is something you won’t forget.

 Overall, a good 100k time is 09:09:35.
 If you’re wondering where I got that number, then know it’s the average 100K time across all ages and genders.
 A fast 100K time is anything within six hours.